Learn more about the best watercolor supplies for beginners. Buying new art supplies is the best.

 The Best Watercolor Tubes

 If you want to start with tubes instead of a pan set, I recommend this set from Daniel Smith.
 This is my favorite watercolor tube set.
-(Blick link)
+(Click link)

-It contains 6 colors, which are perfect for mixing colors like these purples and greens.
+It contains six colors, perfect for mixing colors like purples and greens.

 Daniel Smith is a very high-quality paint.
-They are a joy to work with and might spoil you against trying other, cheaper brands.
+They are a joy to work with and might spoil you from trying other, cheaper brands.

 Watercolor Brushes